Tromsø, Norway is one of the most breathtaking places I’ve ever been.

 Not Norwegian cuisine, but a must-visit!
 It would appear that Norwegians love pizza as much as I do (pizzas at 7/11, huge pizza section at the grocery store… etc) and they do it right.
 I also discovered Casa Inferno on TripAdvisor when searching for gluten free dining options in Tromsø.

-I have to say I was really skeptical of the rave review of their gluten free pizza.
+I have to say I was really sceptical of the rave review of their gluten free pizza.
 Amazing gluten free pizza 200 miles north of the Arctic circle?
 It sounds crazy, but it is true.
 The crust was only second to that of Ciro & Sons in Florence, Italy.
 For real.
 Andrew loved his regular pizza, too!

 Seeing pizza everywhere while in Norway, we saved this restaurant for our last night.
 The ambiance is funky, modern and sophisticated.
 The staff was incredibly friendly.
 We really enjoyed our experience here, so definitely check it out!